 Mother of Learning by nobody103

-Wonderfully well constructed caught-in-a-time-loop story with a familiar yet original fantasy world and magic system.
-The protagonist’s approach to improving himself and solving the mysteries of the situation he finds himself in are well thought out and executed, while still containing enough mistakes and setbacks and unexpected surprises to keep things entertaining.
+Well constructed caught-in-a-time-loop story with a familiar yet original fantasy world and magic system.
+One of the few stories where even as I personally find the characters lacking, I enjoy the rest so much I’m still reading, as the protagonist’s approach to improving himself and solving the mysteries of the situation he finds himself in are well thought out and executed, while still containing enough mistakes and setbacks and unexpected surprises to keep things entertaining.

 A Practical Guide to Evil by ErraticErrata

 This is probably one of the downright “funnest” stories I’ve read that don’t quite veer into a comedic genre the way something like Unsong does.
-Its world and characters are fantastically constructed, and the premise is both original and gripping: the world is full of Heroes and Villains that are granted Roles based on their background and skills, and the author holds nothing back in making the protagonist an actual Villain rather than just an anti-Hero or similar, while still managing to keep her sympathetic.
-The closest thing can compare the writing to is The Dresden Files, which is one of the highest compliments I can give.
+Its setting and characters are fantastically constructed, and the premise is both original and gripping: the world is full of Heroes and Villains that are granted Roles based on their background and skills, and the author holds little back in making the protagonist an actual Villain rather than just an anti-Hero or similar, while still managing to keep her sympathetic.
+And as I said, the characters are just… fun.
+Best comparison I can make is to The Dresden Files, which is one of the highest compliments I can give.